mindersec/minder/deployment/helm/README.md

-# Helm charts for minder server
+# Helm charts for Minder server

 (These are a work in progress)

-Stacklok runs minder on Kubernetes, using these helm charts.
+Stacklok runs Minder on Kubernetes, using these helm charts.
 In order to use these helm charts, you will need the following:

 - Postgres running in your cluster.
 In particular, you need a `postgres` Service